bolt/boltforms/README.md

 ------------

 Choice types in BoltForms provide three different options for choice values.
-The standard indexed and associative arrays, and Bolt specific Contenttype record lookups.
+The standard indexed and associative arrays, and Bolt specific ContentType record lookups.

 ```yaml